Brunno-DaSilva/api-registration-auth0-azure-func-sql/README.md

 <br />

-- Finally, a new tab will appear containing your POST request information, submit the request to get your token.
+- Finally, a new tab will appear containing your POST request information.
+Submit the request to get your token.

 **Token Example:**